Qingtianese diaspora: Republic era

 In the early years of the Republic of China, almost the entire county was devastated by the flood brought by a heavy rainstorm on August 29, 1912.
 Extreme hardship in the aftermath of the floods prompted waves of exodus, which between 1912 and 1914, approximately a thousand people had left the county.

-In the midst of First World War, Britain, France and other states had all experienced varying degrees of labor shortages, and following China's entry into the World War I on the side of Entente Powers in 1917, 140,000 to 150,000 Chinese Labour Corps were sent to serve on the Western Front, with Britain accounting for around 100,000, and France 40,000.
+In the midst of First World War, Britain, France and other states had all experienced varying degrees of labor shortages, and following China's entry into the war on the side of Entente Powers in 1917, 140,000 to 150,000 Chinese Labour Corps were sent to serve on the Western Front, with Britain accounting for around 100,000, and France 40,000.
 According to statistics from the French Ministry of War in 1922, of the 36,941 Chinese workers employed in France, 31,409 were from North China, and of the 4,024 workers who were from the South, more than 2,000 were from Qingtian.
 After arriving in France, the Qingtianese workers mainly engaged in rear-area service work, such as transporting supplies, digging trenches, and building railways.